 Regulations 26(5)(a) and 26(8)(a) of the Pensions Dashboards Regulations 2022

-For the purpose of defined benefit for occupational pension schemes, statement is defined as a statement produced in relation to Part 5 of the Disclosure Regulations.
+For defined benefit occupational pension schemes, statement is defined as a statement produced in relation to Part 5 of the Disclosure Regulations.
 In the earlier version of the draft Pensions Dashboards Regulations ‘statement’ was never defined.
 Regulation 16 of the Disclosure regulations only applies to non-money purchase statements provided to the member upon request, not annual benefit statements issued under the Public Service Pensions Act 2013 or public service pension scheme statutory regulations.
-So this means, the L G P S will never meet the first bullet point and will solely rely on ‘a calculation performed for the member within the last 12 months’ when returning value data immediately.
+So, this means, the L G P S will never meet the first bullet point and will solely rely on ‘a calculation performed for the member within the last 12 months’ when returning value data immediately.
 Or if a calculation has not been performed in the last 12 months, value data must be returned within 10 days.
-So for all annual benefit statements issued between 12 to 13 months ago, return data will fall into the 10 day period.
+So, for all annual benefit statements issued between 12 to 13 months ago, return data will fall into the 10 day period.

 D W P response: